 [Regulation 19C inserted in Gazette 20 Apr 2012 p.
 1701.]

-20. Circumstances in which local public notice not required for exercise of power to borrow — s.
-6.20(2)(a)
+20. When local public notice not required for exercise of power to borrow (Act s.
+6.20(2)(a))

 (1) A local government is not required to give local public notice of a proposal to exercise a power to borrow when the power is to be exercised to re-finance a loan or to continue other financial accommodation (whether with the same or another bank or financial institution) except where the re-financing or continuation is a major variation.